-Precious Boys is a series of sculptures regarding the effects of post-industrial and coastal landscapes, specifically exploring the effects of gender roles and isolation in male youths and adolescence.
+Precious Boys is a series of sculptures regarding the effects of post-industrial and coastal landscapes, specifically exploring the effects of gender roles and isolation in young men and adolescence.
 The work is informed and makes homage to the romantic and enlightening portrayals of young men in the small paintings of Francis de Goya depicting boys picking fruit of tress and blowing up sheep bladders.
 In imitation, these organic forms are formed through plaster casts of medical consumables, contrasting the representations of curiosity and innocence of youths in playing with animal matter, in contrast to contemporary experiences in the journeys of self-awareness in adolescence in relation to affection, sexuality, body-image, or societal pressures which isolate those from wider society.
 This experience and chronicling of narrative is echoed in the poems and illustrations of William Blake referencing, ‘Songs of Innocence and Experience’, specifically the poems ‘Cradle Song’, ‘Infant Song’ and ‘Little Boy Lost’.

 It’s lustrous and alluring appearance compliments a nursery rhyme vision of a person’s journey in seeking to find emotional stability in affection, love, or even validation.
 Precious Boys is a collection of gloss coated plaster sculptures which rest upon a mass of pigmented salt and sugars.
 The solutions which have varied in use comprising of alum salts is reminiscent of Victorian children’s pain relief medicines as well as modern treatments referencing HIV patients.
 The installation as a whole is a contemporary vigil or rather a nursery rhyme for telling the tale of young men who are seeking affection whilst in emotional pain and suffering from a mental illness.